Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 43 - State Space Model.
 In short it doesnt increase the memory usage while feeding the model new words.
 Weak point :
   The model wont keep words that it thinks are useless or isnt important enough to keep in the memory box.

+*Day 44 - Vector Search.
+Another search/predict model but i found this on reddit and its little different.
+It searches by meaning rather than by exact words, it mathematically translates paragraphs into coordinates on a massive graph to search.
+Weak point :
+  It is terrible at finding exact, specific numbers or IDs.